struharv/rt-muse/README.md

 ##### Execution example

 This example shows the output of a test.
 When a test is executed, the shell ouput indicates the different stages of execution.
-Results are saved in the directory `results/experiment-name` that is created as a subdirectory of the `rt-muse` one.
+Results are saved in the directory `results/experiment-name` (in this case `results/tasket`) that is created as a subdirectory of the `rt-muse` one.
+The taskset file asks for the analysis of thread1 and of the global platform.
+Therefore, after it is executed, the corresponding directories contain the results of the analysis, summarized in `results/taskset/taskset.output.json`.
+The directory `thread2` is empty because no analysis has been required for the thread.
 ```
-~/rt-muse [>] ./launch.sh 127.0.0.1 22 martina input/taskset.json experiment-name
+~/rt-muse [>] ./launch.sh 127.0.0.1 22 martina input/taskset.json taskset
 [LAUNCH] Checking rt-muse presence on remote host ... done
 [LAUNCH] Checking rt-muse compilation on remote host ... done
 [LAUNCH] Sending json file ... done
 [LAUNCH] Creating results directories ... done
 [LAUNCH] Starting listener ... done
 [LAUNCH] Connecting to remote machine and executing ...
-Connection to 127.0.0.1 closed.
+Connection to 193.205.82.6 closed.
 [LAUNCH] Extracting data for input/taskset.json ... done
 [LAUNCH] Removing unnecessary files ... done
-[PROCESS] Processing data of thread 'thread1'
-[PROCESS] Processing data of thread 'thread2'
-[PROCESS] Processing data of all threads
-[PROCESS] Octave/Matlab file 'experiment_data.m' written
-[PROCESS]   it contains the experiment data, to be used by
-[PROCESS]   'results/experiment-name/analysis.m'
 [BESTALPHADELTA_LOW] Found one local max of line through TWO points
 [BESTALPHABURST_UPP] Found one local max of line through TWO points
-[ANALYSIS] Analysis of thread 'thread1' ...
-Done
 [BESTALPHADELTA_LOW] Found one local max of line through TWO points
 [BESTALPHABURST_UPP] Found one local max of line through TWO points
-[ANALYSIS] Analysis of thread 'thread2' ...
-Done
-[BESTALPHADELTA_LOW] Found one local max of line through TWO points
-[BESTALPHABURST_UPP] Found one local max of line through TWO points
-[ANALYSIS] Analysis of all threads ...
-Done
-[ANALYSIS] All output data written to experiment-name.output.txt
 [LAUNCH] Default analysis completed!
+[LAUNCH] Output written in ./results/taskset/taskset.output.json!
-[LAUNCH] To perform the analysis just run the Octave/Matlab script
+[LAUNCH] To re-run the analysis just run the Octave/Matlab script
-[LAUNCH]   analysis.m in the directory ./results/experiment-name/
+[LAUNCH]   taskset.m in the directory ./results/taskset/

-[LAUNCH] Costumized analysis can be performed by modifying
-[LAUNCH]     experiment_data.m, with experiment dependent data, and
-[LAUNCH]     analysis.m, which performs the actual analysis.
-[LAUNCH]   These files are located in ./results/experiment-name/
+~/rt-bench [>] ls results/taskset/
+global       taskset.dat   taskset.m            taskset.txt  thread2
+taskset.csv  taskset.json  taskset.output.json  thread1

+~/rt-bench [>] ls results/taskset/thread1
+marks.csv  minmax.csv  statistical.csv  supply.slbf.csv  supply.subf.csv

-~/rt-bench [>] ls results/experiment-name/
+~/rt-bench [>] ls results/taskset/global
-analysis.m                  experiment-name.2.slbf.csv    experiment-name.dat
-experiment_data.m           experiment-name.2.subf.csv    experiment-name.json
-experiment-name.1.csv       experiment-name.all.csv       experiment-name.output.txt
-experiment-name.1.slbf.csv  experiment-name.all.slbf.csv  experiment-name.txt
-experiment-name.1.subf.csv  experiment-name.all.subf.csv  plotSupply.m
-experiment-name.2.csv       experiment-name.csv
+minmax.csv  supply.slbf.csv  supply.subf.csv

 ```

 ##### Running on a local machine